xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 NonRootModelElement.java::m_contentPath and if that attribute is not null then the element is a proxy.

-Experience working with BridgePoint over the years has led the One Fact team to believe that the introduction of proxies when multi-file persistence (PLCM) was added to the tool was a mistake.
+Experience working with BridgePoint over the years has led the BridgePoint team to believe that the introduction of proxies when multi-file persistence (PLCM) was added to the tool was a mistake.
 Proxies were introduced with the idea that they would help validate the distributed files introduced during the PLCM project.
-Additionally, the concept of lazy loading of model files was made possible by proxies and it was seen as a great benefit because users no longer needed to wait for a model to load the fist time that opened a model element.
+Additionally, the concept of lazy loading of model files was made possible by proxies and it was seen as a great benefit because users no longer needed to wait for a model to load the first time a model element was opened.

-What the One Fact team believes, and has shown with tests of model load time, is that the amount of time to load a model, even a large model is not significant when compared to the architectural clutter at the persistence layer introduced by proxies.
+What the BridgePoint team believes, and has shown with tests of model load time, is that the amount of time to load a model, even a large model is not significant when compared to the architectural clutter at the persistence layer introduced by proxies.
 Over time maintenance around proxy issues has been